amaldu/AntiSpam-NLP-Pipeline/notebooks/experimentation/README.md

 ### Metrics used

-In this case we want to focus on the performance of the model when classifying SPAM messages and what we want to avoid is the True Positives (HAM classified as SPAM) the dataset is very imbalanced with a 13.41% of SPAM so our metrics have to provide a clear vision of the model performance in the minority class.
+Context:
+- The dataset is imbalanced with a 13.41% of positive class (SPAM)
+- Avoiding False Positives more than important than avoiding False Negatives.
+Precision and f0.5-score are our favourite metrics.

+Mow I'm going to explain the most common metrics for classification and why I will consider them or not.

-**Precision** Out of all predicted positives, how many positives we got right?
+**Precision/Specificity/TNR** Out of all predicted positives, how many positives we got right?

 <p align="center">
   <img src="../../images/precision.png" width="200"/>